Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 Analogies often use “like” and “as” to establish the similarity between the known and the introduced, but not always, especially if there is an abstract as well as concrete meaning in the analogy.
 For example, the phrase “father of the nation” would more accurately be phrased “like the father of the nation” in a concrete sense, since the political father of a new state, such as Ata-turk, / Father Turk is not the literal parent of all the citizens.
-This is an allegorical concept drawn from the real “families of the sons of Noah…in their nations” recorded in Genesis 10:32, as well as the abstract father in the sense previously explored as the absolute authority, which itself initially drew its meaning from literal long-lived fathers of nations.
+This is an allegorical concept drawn from the real “families of the sons of Noah…in their nations” recorded in Genesis 10:32, as well as the abstract father in the sense previously explored in the post Seed of the Serpent as the absolute authority, which itself initially drew its meaning from literal long-lived fathers of nations.
 But we understand what is meant.

-There is only one man who had no human parents, nor beginning of days nor end of life, and no descendants – in that state of perfection.
+There is only one man who had no human parents, nor beginning of days nor end of life, and no descendants – in his original state of perfection.
 The spiritual “…Adam, which was the son of God.”
 (Lu 3:38), before he was corrupted and started the degenerative process of death / time.
 This is the person to whom Abraham’s Melchizedek is being likened.

 And that’s exactly what Melchizedek’s titles announce.